ans-group/docs.ukfast.co.uk/source/fastdrive/addingclients.md

 ## Step 1

 Firstly, navigate to the __People__ tab which can be seen on the left-hand side of each page.
 Clicking here will expand the menu and here you will be able to see a variety of options.
 In order to create an employee, you want to choose __Browse Clients__.
-Then, you want to click the green __Create Client__ button which can be seen on the right-hand side of the page.
+Then, click the green __Create Client__ button which can be seen on the right-hand side of the page.

 ![Image69](files/Image69.png)